- ทีมงานพูดภาษาไทย-อังกฤษ-จีนกลาง (Mandarin) ตอบไลน์ภายใน 15 นาที

-Our Chinese (Mandarin / Simplified) desk has handled thousands of Thai National ID Card cases for purposes ranging from notarized true copies, identity verification, banking abroad.
-Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Chinese (Mandarin / Simplified) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Thai National ID Card.
+Whether the file is needed for notarized true copies, banking abroad, identity verification, the Chinese (Mandarin / Simplified) desk runs the same documented pipeline.
+Case files are tracked end-to-end, reviewed by a second linguist, and reconciled with the Department of Consular Affairs guidance plus the destination office's own checklist.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Chinese (Mandarin / Simplified) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Thai National ID Card.

 Why a specialist Chinese (Mandarin / Simplified) translator matters for Thai National ID Card